Condo London 2026, Hosting Magician Space, Bejing

 Text by Dot Zhihan Jia

-The two image-based textile pieces Which version of my body (truthseeker) (2026) and Surrogate (peacemaker) (2026), Huang archives the fallen–deceased birds found on city streets, stilled in the aftermath of flight.
-Framed in cloth and embroidered with beaded text, these works reach back to a time before the mechanics of migration were mapped, when the seasonal disappearance of birds was explained through myths of transmutation.
-Rather than a clinical cataloguing of death, Huang’s intervention performs a metamorphosis.
+In two image-based textile pieces – Which version of my body? (truthseeker) (2026) and Surrogate (peacemaker) (2026) –, Huang archives bodies of birds found on city streets, stilled in the aftermath of flight.
+Framed in cloth and embroidered with beaded text, these works reach back to a time when the seasonal disappearance of birds was explained through myths of transmutation.
 By re-clothing the sudden absence of a pigeon in textile and the symbolic weight of embroidered titles, she negotiates the transition from the biological to the monumental.
 The physical density of the body is traded for the weightlessness of myth, transforming a common street occurrence into an act of collective grieving.

-This dialogue with mortality continues in the sculpture in Flesh Before Memory (2026).
-A rabbit trap of wire and tension rests in the gallery like an interrupted sentence – the architecture of a potential ending.
-If the photographs register absence, the trap theorises its manufacture.
+This dialogue with mortality continues in the sculpture Flesh Before Memory (2026).
+A rabbit trap rests in the gallery like an interrupted sentence – the architecture of a potential ending.
+If the images of deceased pigeons register disappearing, the trap theorises its manufacture.
+By adding a lace handkerchief and a Spomenik pin badge into the mechanism’s cast-iron frame, Huang forms a diptych on fragility as a condition shaped by systems, both domestic and ideological.
+In this, she offers a grim proposition: we mythologise the birds that vanish and aestheticise those we find, yet we continue to manufacture the mechanisms of their disappearance.

 Huang’s practice is an act of vigilant attention to what hovers unresolved at the edges of understanding.
 She charts a poetics of the threshold where the desire to see is checked by the opacity of the surface, and the machinery of the trap is softened into an elegy.
 Whisperer gathers works that linger within the fragile, suspended grammar of translation – a way of inhabiting the gaps of what can never be fully known, and recognising that space as love.